cherifsahraoui/cherifsahraoui.github.io/content/profile/index.md

             icon: profile
 comments: false
 ---
 A seasoned QA Lead with 5+ years of experience in quality assurance and software testing.
-Currently leading a team of two testers Consulting in Germany, specializing in agile DevOps environments and CI/CD integration.
+Currently leading a team of two testers in Germany, specializing in agile DevOps environments and CI/CD integration.
 Skilled in optimizing software quality, analyzing test results, and driving continuous improvement, with expertise in automation tools and programming languages.

 ## Key Skills